karma-runner/karma-runner.github.com/src/content/0.6.0/config/01-configuration-file.md

 In order to serve you well, Testacular needs to know about your project.
 That's done through a configuration file.

 For an example configuration, see [test/client/testacular.conf.js] which contains most of the options.

-This document contains a list of all available options as well as their command line equivalents.
+This document contains a list of all available options, as well as their command line equivalents.

 ## autoWatch
 **Type:** Boolean

 **Default:**  `false`

 **CLI:** `--auto-watch`, `--no-auto-watch`

-**Description:** Enable/disable watching the files and executing the tests whenever any file changes.
+**Description:** Enable or disable watching files and executing the tests whenever one of these files changes.

 ## basePath
 **Type:** String

 **Default:** `''`

 **Description:**  Base path, that will be used to resolve all relative paths defined in `files` and `exclude`.
-If the `basePath` is a relative path, it will be resolved to the `__dirname` of the configuration file.
+If `basePath` is a relative path, it will be resolved to the `__dirname` of the configuration file.

 ## browsers
 **Type:** Array

 **Default:**  `[]`